 Eczema, also known as atopic dermatitis, looks like white or yellow scaly patches of skin that might flake off.
 Hair loss may occur within the rash, and the area may be itchy, red, oily, or greasy.
 Eczema typically affects people who suffer from asthma or allergies.
 While it is more common in children, it can happen to people of any age.

-While there is no cure for eczema, self-care measures such as avoiding harsh soaps, moisturizing regularly, and applying medicated creams or ointments can relieve itching and prevent new outbreaks.
+There is no cure for eczema however, self-care measures such as avoiding harsh soaps, moisturizing regularly, and applying medicated creams or ointments can relieve itching and prevent new outbreaks.

 7. Fifth Disease